mmomtchev/pymport/README.md

   - When chaining `numpy` functions there should be almost no impact
 - `fromJS()` and `toJS()` are expensive functions that deep copy the data between the V8 and the Python heap
 - The two GCs should work well in tandem as for every object there is exactly one of them that can free it
-- Currently the V8 GC vastly underestimates the memory size of the `PyObject`s are may be reluctant to free them (this is to be improved soon)
+- Currently the V8 GC vastly underestimates the memory size of the `PyObject`s and may be reluctant to free them (this is to be improved soon)
   - This can even lead to a thrashing memory crash as V8 can be unaware that most of the memory has been allocated

 # Future Plans